AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-2.md

 {{ $chirp->user->name }}
 ```

-This tells the blade file to output the result of an expression, in this case, look at the current chirp, and find out the user;s name for the user who wrote that chirp.
+This tells the blade file to output the result of an expression, in this case, look at the current chirp, and find out the user's name for the user who wrote that chirp.

 ```php
 {{ $chirp->created_at->format('j M Y, g:i a')